Bagnaia Wins Dutch MotoGP After Quartararo Crashes Out - UrduPoint

 This was the first time since 1994 that Yamaha have failed to score a point at Assen.

-For Bagnaia, taking the chequered flag was a welcome change of fortune.
+For Bagnaia, taking the chequered flag was a welcome change of fortune after declaring before the start that he was "terrified of falling once again".

 This was the fourth time in six races he had claimed pole, but he had failed to finish in three of his past four outings.